Ashb87/Ms3-Movie-Review/README.md

     * At the top of the page there is a search bar where the user can look for a movie either by its name or genre.
     * For users not logged in there is a button giving them the option to log in allowing them to add a review.
     * For logged in users this buttin becomes an *add movie button* linking them to the add movie form.
     * Each review already added is then displayd underneath. showing the name of the movie, an image, if provided and who created the review.
-Within each movie card is a button linking the user to the full review of that specific movie.
-If they are not logged in they will be prompted to do so before viewing the full review.
+Within each movie card is a button linking the user to the full information and review of that specific movie.

   * ### Full Review Page
     * On this page the user can see the film title with an image card if provided.
 Then they will be able to see the genre, a movie synopsis, the users review, a rating out of 5 and who the review was added by.